Photo courtesy of the Motown Museum

-Dr. Otis Williams, the sole-surviving original Temptation, Ron Tyson, a lead vocalist with the group for 38 years, Terry Weeks, a lead vocalist for 24 years, Willie Greene, Jr., bass vocalist with the group for five years, and Mario Corbino, who joined the group in 2020, always look forward to serenading fans with their soulful voices, lighting up stages with their famous Temptations’ Walk, and bringing joy to audiences of all ages.
+Otis Williams, the sole-surviving original Temptation, Ron Tyson, a lead vocalist with the group for 39 years, Terry Weeks, a lead vocalist for 25 years, Willie Greene, Jr., bass vocalist with the group for six years, and Anthony Grant, who recently joined the group, always look forward to serenading fans with their soulful voices, lighting up stages with their famous Temptations’ Walk, and bringing joy to audiences of all ages.

 Follow the Temptations on Facebook/Instagram/Twitter: @thetemptations